advaitkumar3107/advaitkumar3107.github.io/_pages/projects.md

 <br />

 #### Low Light Noise Removal using CNN
 With the aim of restoring high-quality image content from its degraded version, image restoration has numerous applications.
 Lately, convolutional neural networks (CNNs) have achieved dramatic improvements over conventional approaches for image restoration task.
 Existing CNN-based methods typically operate either on full-resolution or on progressively low-resolution representations.
 In the former case, spatially precise but contextually less robust results are achieved, while in the latter case, semantically reliable but spatially less accurate outputs are generated.
 In this project, we study an architecture with the collective goals of maintaining spatially precise high-resolution representations through the entire network, and receiving strong contextual information from the low-resolution representations.
 We understand the functioning of the architecture and suggest modifications which can be done to further improve the performance depending on various use-cases.

-<button class="button button2" onclick="{{site.url}}/assets/pdf/llnr_slides.pdf" type="button">Slides</button> <button class="button button2" onclick="{{site.url}}/assets/pdf/llnr_report.pdf" type="button">Report</button>
+[Slides]({{site.url}}/assets/pdf/llnr_slides.pdf) [Report]({{site.url}}/assets/pdf/llnr_report.pdf)

 <br />